 Some streets are crowded with busy people trying to hurry throughout their day.
 Others seem as if they are visited by less than a handful of people every afternoon, like there isn’t a care on the horizon.
 Prague easily fits into this description.

 If you are planning a trip to Prague, you will want to handle the usuals in advance.
-Research the attractions and your Czech Republic itinerary.
+Research the attractions.
 Look for as many reviews as possible written from people who live in the part of the world as you.